 All images in this post can be enlarged by clicking on them!

+Have you ever had windows provide an error to you saying you cannot move or delete a file or entire folder because you do not have access to it?
 Well I spent a good few minutes troubleshooting this the other night.
 After about an hour I finally worked out why my Windows XP Professional was not allowing me to delete 5GB of data files off my external hard disk drive.
 This is the error message in question:

 "Error Deleting File or Folder